wellcometrust/drink/README.md

 ## Installation

 You will need to have [Node.js](https://nodejs.org/en/) installed, and a [Heroku](https://heroku.com) app created.
-Add a Bonsai add-on to your Heroku app — Bonsai powers the searches using elasticsearch.
+Add the [Bonsai add-on](https://elements.heroku.com/addons/bonsai) to your Heroku app — Bonsai powers the searches using elasticsearch.

 Clone the repository and run `npm install`.